Skip to main content

 arculix_org_settings_001.png

-Arculix, by default is a multi-tenant cloud web application.
+Arculix, by default, is a multi-tenant cloud web application.
 Each virtual tenant is called an Organization.
-Organizations do not share anything with each other and a user can belong to more than one organization.
+Organizations do not share any information with each other.

 The most important piece of data that distinguishes organizations is the email domain.
 Each organization is assigned one or more email domains.
-There is no limitation to the number of domains, but they cannot be public (like gmail.com) or shared with other organizations.
+There is no limitation to the number of domains an organization can have, but they cannot be public (like gmail.com) or shared with other organizations.

 General tab